-I spend a lot of time responding to the questions I am asked about dating & relationships on Quora.com and I thought I’d share some of my answers with you in case you are going through anything similar.
+I spend a lot of time responding to the questions I am asked about dating and relationships and you can find my online relationship advice at Quora.com.
+I thought I’d share some of my answers with you in case you are going through anything similar.

 But if you are not happy you have every right to raise this with your son.
 You are, after all, the adult and it’s your home.